Search

 Women’s Health Supplements

 SPINS data16Casteel B. SPINS presentation.
 UNPA Member’s Retreat, Deer Valley, UT.
 September 2024. indicates that, as of September 2024, subcategories within women’s health are trending upward.
-If we consider hair, skin, and nails as a subcategory of women’s health, it has grown by about 100%.
+If we consider hair, skin, and nails a subcategory of women’s health, it has grown by about 100%.
 Additionally, two other subcategories—mood support and PMS—each increased by about 40%.
 Weight loss products also saw a growth of around 20%.
 Some popular and well-researched mood support nutraceuticals include:

 • Phosphatidylserine – Shown to help promote a healthy mood and behavior, while reducing stress and supporting memory.